Our supply chain management faculty members stay at the leading edge of the industry by pursuing rigorous applied research.

 Dr. Scala's areas of expertise include decision modeling, energy utilities, elections security, military applications, spare-parts management and cybersecurity.
 She has published numerous papers in leading journals and actively consults industry clients.
 Dr. Scala is the graduate program director and can be reached at supplychain AT_TOWSON.

-With academic interests that include data and decision analysis, logistics and distribution, project management and international supply chain management, Associate Professor Han teaches EBTM 710 Logistics and Distribution.
+With academic interests that include data and decision analysis, logistics and distribution, project management and international supply chain management, Professor Han teaches EBTM 710 Logistics and Distribution.
 His research interests include humanitarian logistics, outsourcing strategies and the effects of inventory strategies and information technology investment on firm performance.
 He has received multiple awards for his outstanding research and teaching.

 Professor Yao's teaching interests include project management, operations management and supply chain management.
 His primary research interests include supply chain management for technology-intensive industries as well as innovative supply chain technology integration.
 Professor Yao teaches EBTM 602 Intro to Supply Chain Management and EBTM 720 Supply Chain Analytics.